TaxFairness/ScrapingVGSI/README.md

 #### Enumerating PIDs

-It may be possible to enumerate all PIDs from the Vision system instead of relying on a (potentially-incomplete) hand-entered list.
+~~It may be possible to enumerate all PIDs from the Vision system instead of relying on a (potentially-incomplete) hand-entered list.
-Do a search by Map, then iterate across all the pages of the result until a 500 Server error returns.
+Do a search by Map, then iterate across all the pages of the result until a 500 Server error returns.~~

+_NOPE.
+The Vision software continually varies the "txtM" and "hdnM" fields of the POST post that make it hard to automate.
+It's easier to copy/paste the lines from all the individual web pages from each of the ~20 maps._

 The URL below requests map 408, page 4 as a table.
 The final field of each row is the PID.